silvereengames/ftcscoreboard/README.md

 Everything updates in real time.

+<h1 style="color: red">We are working on updating this repo to Decode (2026).
+We will remove this message when we have fully added support for Decode!</h1>

 ## IMPORTANT
 Most browsers disable audio by default to prevent ads from playing.
 To enable audio, in the admin dashboard, enable `Developer Mode`, then on the scoreboard website click the `Start Audio` button a few times.